Microsoft Pocketable Surface Device

 According to the above data published by IDC research, the Windows Phone share has dropped to just 0.4% of global shipments from 1.8% back in Q3 2015.
 While 1.8% was nothing much to speak about the 0.4% figure shows a complete annihilation by Android.

-Apple also has lost to Android about 4% in the last Quarter with it’s share dipping from 15.4% to 11.7%.
-One the other hand, Android is a clear winner with 87.6% share in Q2 2016.
+Apple also has lost to Android about 4% in the last quarter with its share dipping from 15.4% to 11.7%.
+On the other hand, Android is a clear winner with 87.6% share in Q2 2016.

-Windows Support for ARM Based Processors
+Windows Support for ARM-Based Processors

-The “ultimate windows mobile device”
+The “ultimate windows mobile device.”

-Overall, the windows phone platform, failed to cheer developers, users and OEM manufacturers as well.
+Overall, the windows phone platform failed to cheer developers, users, and OEM manufacturers as well.

-The company’s past failures created negligence among tech enthusiasts, and the success rate of surface phone was considered to be thin.
+The company’s past failures created negligence among tech enthusiasts, and the success rate of the surface phone was considered to be thin.

 But we think that situation may transform completely.

-Nadela’s speech about “universal windows Apps”
+Satya Nadela’s speech about “universal Windows Apps.”

-Nadela even admitted the lack of developer’s interest in writing windows Apps, but he thinks developers will be ready to write “universal windows Apps”.
+Nadela even admitted the lack of developers’ interest in writing Windows Apps, but he thinks developers will be ready to write “Universal Windows Apps.”

-But we have to wait to find whether the universal windows app strategy, gives rise to an “Ultimate windows mobile device”
+But we have to wait to find whether the universal windows app strategy, gives rise to an “Ultimate windows mobile device.”